scottames/una/README.md

 No additional configuration is needed: if you have a functional uv Workspace, just add Una.
 It consists of the following two things:

-1. A CLI to ensure that all imports are correctly specified as dependencies.
+1. A CLI to ensure that all imports are correctly specified as dependencies (you don't have to use this).
 2. A build plugin that enables production builds of individual apps within a monorepo by injecting local dependencies and transitive third-party dependencies.

 Una doesn't try to replicate a full build system such as [Bazel](https://bazel.build/) or